Dealing with Relationship Fights: 12 Things to Never Do After a Fight

 Don’t: Have makeup sex if you don’t want to

 It’s great that you’re done fighting.
 But if shifting gears to doing the deed is the last thing on your mind, it’s fine to say you’re not in the mood.
 “Sex is about love, intimacy and caring, about warmth and connection,” say Charles Schmitz and Elizabeth Schmitz (aka Doctors Schmitz), love and marriage experts and award-winning authors.
 “The time and your emotions have to be right for sex to be enjoyable and intimate.”
 He just may want a roll in the hay to feel close to you again and reconnect.
 “Makeup sex can be healing, but only if you both are feeling into it,” says Walkup.
 Explain why you’re not up for nookie to avoid hurting his feelings.
 “If you’re having sex because you think you ‘should,’ you’re actually making the situation worse, adding on a layer of resentment and possibly even making yourself feel used,” says House.
 Perhaps a hug is all you’re ready for initially, says Hall.
 “Having sex for any reason when you don’t want to is a bad idea,” says Doares.
 “You’ll equate what is supposed to be a form of intimacy with intimidation or manipulation.”
-This is the best way to recover from a lover’s quarrel, according to science.

 Don’t: Focus on the cause of the fight

 Did your husband forget to get diapers at the store though you asked him to do so as he walked out the door at 8 a.m.?
 Instead of replaying the incident in your head, spend your energy on finding a solution for the problem.
 “Identifying the issues that are underlying can bring relief but only if done with a sense of ‘let’s understand and grow here,’” says Walkup.
 If he seems to be forgetful lately, sit down with your partner on a different occasion and bring up the issue, says Lisa Hochberger, M.ED., a sexologist, sexuality educator and relationship expert.
 In this case you might say, “I notice that when I ask you to pick things up after work, you forget to do it,” says Hochberger.
 “What can I do to remind you of errands we need done for the house so you don’t forget?”
 Try and support your partner, not be judgmental, she adds.
-Discover the 7 ways happy couples fight fair.

 Don’t: Give him the silent treatment

 It’s fine if you need some space after a fight.
 “Ignoring your partner will only amplify the hurt and anger,” says Hall.
 Just don’t give him the cold shoulder without telling him.
 He may feel like he’s being punished if you ignore him, brush him off or shut him out.
 “Giving someone the silent treatment is a form of emotional abuse.
 It’s disrespectful, demeaning and manipulative,” says Doares.
 “Yes, you can take some time to yourself to calm down and engage in self-care but you can be civil to your partner at the same time.”
 Explain that you need a few hours to cool off and that you do want to reconnect.
 Feuerman says, “It’s ok to say, ‘I need some time to calm down so we can discuss this rationally.’”
 Otherwise, next time, he may bottle up how he feels.
-How you make up is as important as what you said during an argument; here’s what not to do.

 Don’t: Be hard on yourself that you fought